Part 12: LED Drivers in the Era of C Macros — It Works, But It's Not Elegant

 Calming Down: Are C Macros Really That Bad?

-After discussing so many problems, I feel it's necessary to give a fair assessment of the C macro approach.
+Having discussed so many problems, I feel it's necessary to give a fair assessment of the C macro approach.

-In this part, we fully demonstrated the C macro-style LED driver approach—it's concise, effective, and the standard practice in most STM32 projects.
-Then, through three specific scenarios, we saw the problems exposed when requirements get complex: type unsafety, clock matching hazards, inability to reuse code, and debugging difficulties.
+In this post, we fully demonstrated the C macro style LED driver—it is concise, effective, and the standard practice in most STM32 projects.
+Then, through three specific scenarios, we saw the problems exposed by the C macro approach when requirements become complex: type unsafety, clock matching hazards, inability to reuse code, and debugging difficulties.